-Employees may receive 30 minutes of release time, three times per week, to participate in fitness activities during work hours.
-Paid work release time is at the discretion of your supervisor.
+Full-time, benefits eligible employees may receive 30 minutes of release time, three times per week, to participate in fitness activities during work hours.
+Paid work release time is at the discretion of the supervisor.

 Employees using release time must submit a required monthly fitness log showing work release time used for fitness activities.
 The fitness log is emailed to all employees at the end of each month.
 Participants must submit the log no later than the 5th of the month for the previous month's activities.
 Employees may be asked to share their completed fitness log with their supervisor to validate work release time.